$3 million further provision to adult son from deceased’s estate

 - $3 million further provision should be awarded for the son.

 This case emphasises the importance that in a family provision application the ‘need’ of the applicant must be viewed in context with the size of the estate.
 In this case the estate was big enough to enable the son to be awarded further provision.
 In the writer’s opinion if it had been a smaller size estate, for example $2 million, the applicant would have had difficulty in his application for further provision from the estate.
 Each family provision application must be considered on a case by case basis.

 Jenna Hutchinson is an experienced Wills & Estates solicitor at Turner Freeman Lawyers.
 If you believe you have been unfairly left out of a Will and you want to contest or challenge the Will, contact Jenna on 1800 683 928 or via our online enquiry form.
 For more information about Wills and contesting a Will, please visits the Wills & Estates section of our website.

-Darvemiza v Darveniza & Drakos as Executors of the Estate of Bojan Darvenzia and Ors QSC 37
+Darveniza v Darveniza & Drakos as Executors of the Estate of Bojan Darveniza and Ors QSC 37